(There'll Be Bluebirds Over) The White Cliffs of Dover: Later performances

-The song is the terrace anthem of the supporters of Dover Athletic F.C.

 The Checkers, an American group, released an R&B version of the song in 1953 which became very popular.
 Other artists who have recorded the song include Connie Francis, Bing Crosby, Ray Conniff, Jim Reeves, Acker Bilk, The Righteous Brothers (a hit in the UK Singles Chart), Steeleye Span, Bert Kaempfert and The Hot Sardines on their debut album released in 2014.

 In 1995, British pop duo Robson & Jerome recorded the song as part of a double A-side release, coupled with "Unchained Melody"; the single stayed at No. 1 for seven weeks in the UK Singles Chart, selling over a million copies and also making it the number one song with the longest title, including brackets.
 The Jive Aces released a swing version in 2005 (similar to Acker Bilk's arrangement).

 On 18 February 2009, a story in The Daily Telegraph announced that Dame Vera Lynn was suing the British National Party (BNP) for using her version of "The White Cliffs of Dover" on an anti-immigration album without her permission.
 Lynn's lawyer claimed sales of the song would help boost the BNP's coffers and would link her name to the party's far-right views by association.

 On 12 October 2009, Ian Hislop presented a half-hour BBC Radio 4 programme about the song.

 On 9 May 2015, Elaine Paige performed the song at VE Day 70: A Party to Remember at Horse Guards Parade in London.

+Great American Songbook singer Sarah Spiegel released a cover version on her 2020 album As Time Goes By.